 - 1. Valuation payroll (used for determining the amortization contribution rate): An exponential average of the actual salaries paid during the prior fiscal years, with 33% weight given to the most recent year and 67% weight given to the expected payroll for the previous fiscal year, moved forward with one year's payroll growth rate and adjusted for changes in population. - 2.
 Individual salaries used to project benefits: For members with more than three years of service, actual salaries from the past three fiscal years are used to determine the USC final average salary as of the valuation date.
 For future salaries, this three-year average is projected forward with two years of salary scale to create the salary for the year following the valuation.
 This value is then projected with normal salary scales. - 3.
 Timing of benefit payments: Benefit payments are assumed to be made in the middle of the month.
 Although TMRS benefits are paid at the end of the month, eligibility for that payment is determined at the beginning of the month.
 A middle of month payment approximates the impact of the combination of eligibility determination and actual payment timing. - 4.
 Percent married: 100% of the employees are assumed to be married. - 5.
 Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 6.
-Optional Forms: Healthy members are assumed to choose a life only benefit when they retire.
-Disabled members are assumed to select a 50% Joint and Survivor option when they retire. - 7.
+Optional Forms: All healthy and disabled members are assumed to choose a 50% Joint and Survivor option when they retire.
+For healthy members, this is approximated by reducing the benefit payment by a factor equal to 2.1% at age 60 (with adjustments by age).
+The 2.1% is effective for the 2019 calendar year and will reduce by 10% each year until the phase into the APR rates is complete, at which time there will be no need for such factor. - 7.
 Percent electing annuity on death (when eligible): For vested members not eligible for retirement, 75% of the spouses of male members and 70% of the spouses of female members are assumed to commence an immediate benefit in lieu of a deferred annuity or a refund.
 Those not electing an immediate benefit are assumed to take a refund.
-All of the spouses of married participants who die after becoming eligible for a retirement benefit are assumed to elect an annuity that commences immediately.
+All of the spouses of married participants who die after becoming eligible for a retirement benefit are assumed to elect an annuity that commences immediately. - 8.
+Partial Lump Sum utilization: It is assumed that each member at retirement will withdraw 40% of his/her eligible account balance.